gass-git/tip-me-dash/README.md

 ### Why Dash?

-Fast, easy, secure, fun, low fees, and a great community.
+Fast, secure, easy to use and it has low fees.

 ### Why a reputation system?